RoomeyRahman/Assessment-QuestionPro/README.md

 ## More inside of logging and monitoring

-Question: How you'd approach logging & monitoring at scale so that you can actually debug the system as it increases in complexity.
+**Question**: How you'd approach logging & monitoring at scale so that you can actually debug the system as it increases in complexity.

-Answer:
+**Answer**:

 1. **Structured Logging**: Implement structured logging from the outset, ensuring all logs contain relevant contextual information such as timestamps, log levels, request IDs, and user IDs.